What Is Generalized Anxiety

 - rapid heartbeat

-Distinguishing GAD from Other Mental Health Issues
+Other Mental Health Issues

-Anxiety is a common symptom of many mental health conditions, including depression and phobias.
+health conditions, like depression and various phobias.
 GAD is different from

 Causes of and risk factors for GAD may

 - a family history of anxiety

 - recent or prolonged exposure to stressful situations, including

-- excessive use of caffeine or tobacco
+- excessive use of caffeine or tobacco (which can make existing

 - being the victim of childhood abuse